nivedita81/Resume/README.md

 # Nivedita Veeramanigandan
-A tech enthusiast who has had an expertise in the field of analysis of data, data in Web mixed with dashboard building.
-Currently pursuing my Masters in University of North Carolina at Charlotte, USA and learning new technologies with the opportunity in hand and putting it to use in my projects and elevating my skillset.
+A tech enthusiast who has had expertise in the field of analysis of data, data in Web mixed with dashboard building.
+Currently pursuing my Masters in the University of North Carolina at Charlotte, USA, and learning new technologies with the opportunity in hand and putting it to use in my projects and elevating my skillset.

 ## Education:
 ### University of North Carolina at Charlotte(Expected May 2021)